xolox/vim-session/README.md

 <!-- Start of generated documentation -->

-The documentation of the 34 functions below was extracted from 1 Vim scripts on July  4, 2013 at 01:25.
+The documentation of the 34 functions below was extracted from 1 Vim scripts on July  5, 2013 at 00:31.

-### Public API for the vim-notes plug-in
+### Public API for the vim-session plug-in

 #### The `xolox#session#save_session()` function